Czech and Slovak Studies Workshop 2026

 Panel

-“Bohemian Jewishness: From Poetics to Politics”
+“Bohemian Jewishness: From Poetics to Politics, from Kafka to Communist Antisemitism”

 • Jacques Rupnik, Sciences Po